IlyaSukhanov/cookiecutter-fastapi-aws-lambda/README.rst

 There are several convenience make targets to ease the development workflow

- 1. `make install-dev` Installs all python development dependencies
+ 1. :code:`make install-dev`: Installs all python development dependencies
- 2. `make format` Formats python code with black and isort
+ 2. :code:`make format`: Formats python code with black and isort
- 3. `make test` Lint checks the code and runs unit tests
+ 3. :code:`make test`: Lint checks the code and runs unit tests

 If you have not yet configured AWS Profile now is a good time to do so.
 Refer to `AWS documentation <https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html>`_